 One of the more memorable stories reminds me of something I read years ago in Women of Marrakech, by Leonora Peets, the wife of an Estonian doctor who worked in Marrakech from 1929 until the early 1970s.
 Ms. Morse tells of a young woman named Kenza, whose husband divorced her for being barren and sent her away, divorcing her in an age-old fashion by ripping up their marriage contract and saying, “I divorce you” three times.
 Three years later, Kenza appears with a son and the husband quickly takes her back.
 Bouchaïb says, when Ms. Morse fails to understand how three years later there’s a child, “But the baby is his, Katy!
 My mother told me that once a woman conceives, she is able to carry her baby for as long as she likes before giving birth.”
 L’enfant endormi, or sleeping baby, serves an important cultural purpose, making it possible for young mothers to ensure the patrilineal heritage of their children. (p.
 127-128) This mirrors Mrs. Peets’s observation, too, of a midwife repudiating a Western doctor’s diagnosis when he declared a young woman not pregnant: “Of course there is a child!
 But he is sleeping.
 He will come into the world when the time is ripe, sooner or later.”
 (Women of Marrakech, Duke University Press, 1988, p.
 90)

 A review of any cookbook must, of course, include a few comments about the recipes, preferably ones actually cooked by the reviewer.
-I chose a few recipes to try out: Pancakes – Baghrir – and a recipe for butternut squash and sweet potato purée remind me of the influence of sub-Saharan African women on the cuisine of the American South, as does the inclusion of a recipe for peanut chicken couscous from Togo, although this recipe came from a friend of Ms. Morse and appears not to be traditional.
+I chose a few recipes to try out: Pancakes – Baghrir – and a recipe for butternut squash and sweet potato purée remind me slightly of the influence of sub-Saharan African women on the cuisine of parts of the Americas (mostly Brazil), as does the inclusion of a recipe for peanut chicken couscous from Togo, although this recipe came from a friend of Ms. Morse and appears not to be traditional.
 Moroccan chef Fatéma Hal has been collecting dadas’ recipes and even published a book, Les Saveurs et Les Gestes, summarizing the results of her research.
 Hopefully, Ms. Morse might consider pursuing this avenue of study in a later work.

 Getting back to the recipes, all turned out quite adequately, although I would have liked a bit more spice in the peanut chicken couscous.
 And the sweet potato/squash dish flavored with ras el hanout would be delicious served with some form of roasted meat; it stars with roast turkey in the book.
 As for the pancakes, they turned out wonderfully well and the butter-honey syrup made them sublime.
 I even heated some up the next day for a delicious breakfast.
 It might be necessary to add a slightly larger amount of water when mixing the batter, as it seemed somewhat thick, in keeping with how I remember the consistency of the pancakes from my time in Morocco.